 Canada | 2009 | 44 min

 This film uses the voices of First Nations elders, youth, and politicians to illustrate the issues around Canada’s tar sands.
-Some say that money doesn’t make up for the environmental degradation, loss of habitat, and destruction of traditional Aboriginal ways of life.
-Others say “progress” is inevitable, and that Aboriginal people should benefit from the industry.
+Some say that money doesn’t make up for the environmental degradation and destruction of pre-colonial Indigenous ways of life.
+Others say that industry interference is inevitable, and that Indigenous peoples should benefit.

 Directed by Zacharias Kunuk